 iii) Transformer thinker

 The transformer is in a state of change.
-The research of visual changes in multiple personality disorders (MPD) implicate that the transformer ́s fax of the changeable eye findings means they are in the process of modifying their software and programming in their minds.
-As clinicians it becomes prudent to consider lens prescriptions for the transformer that assist them in seeing in their new way.
+The research of visual changes in multiple personality disorders (MPD) implicates that the transformer ́s fax of the changeable eye findings means they are in the process of modifying their software and programming in their minds.
+As clinicians, it becomes prudent to consider lens prescriptions for the transformer that assist them in seeing in their new way.

-This post looks at the alarming increase in nearsightedness in persons living in countries where education is emphasised.
+This post looks at the alarming increase in nearsightedness in persons living in countries where education is emphasized.
 It is clear that the ‘obvious’ treatment of minus lenses does not appear to be correcting the nearsightedness in the eye.
-A ‘not-so-obvious’ approach of integrated vision therapy is proposed to correct the myopic behaviour.
-The ‘input’ and ‘output’ system of vision is revisited in the form of a computer, scanner, facsimile and software analogy to explain the inter-relationship between the eye, brain and mind.
+A ‘not-so-obvious’ approach to integrated vision therapy is proposed to correct the myopic behaviour.
+The ‘input’ and ‘output’ system of vision is revisited in the form of a computer, scanner, facsimile and software analogy to explain the inter-relationship between the eye, brain, and mind.